microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_video_indexer/aks/azure_arc_video_indexer_az/_index.md

 | RAM (Per Cluster)| 32 GB | 64 GB |
 | Storage | 30 GB | 50 GB |

-> **NOTE:** at least 2-node cluster is recommended for high availability and scalability.
-The Recommended Settings refer to cluster wide settings, so for example, if you have 2 nodes, each node should have 16 cores and 32 GB of RAM.
+> **NOTE: We recommend creating a dedicate node-pool / auto-scaling groups to host the VI Solution.

-> **TIP:** We recommend creating a dedicate node-pool / auto-scaling groups to host the VI Solution
+ At least 2-node cluster is recommended for high availability and scalability.
+The Recommended Settings refer to cluster wide settings, so for example, if you have 2 nodes, each node should have 16 cores and 32 GB of RAM**.

 ### Minimum Software Requirements